At a glance…

 If you are travelling in Belgium prior to your volunteer program, we can arrange for you to be picked up from any of the main stations in Brussels on the day before your program orientation.

 Orientation is hosted by our Belgium team on the morning of your chosen start date.
-The orientation covers everything you need to know for your volunteer program in Belgium – Introduction to Belgium, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement as well as a brief city tour.
+The orientation covers everything you need to know for your volunteer program in Belgium – Introduction to Belgium, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement as well as a brief city tour of the area surrounding the hostel.
 The orientation will also give you a chance to meet other volunteers with whom you can swap contact details for weekend travel and socialising.

 Your daily schedule will vary depending on the project you choose.
 You will receive a weekly schedule at Orientation that will cover your first one or two weeks.
 If you are staying longer, the local team will work with you to place you to select a placement that you wish to invest your remaining time in.

 Start times and daily workloads will vary depending on needs of the project you are participating on, but we aim for an average of 4 hours per day volunteering.
 Some projects, such as the Food Outreach breakfast, start very early in the morning; some others take place in the afternoon.
 If you need to do more hours per day for a particular requirement, please let us know ahead of time so that we can schedule your volunteer project accordingly.
 Outside of projects, you are free to use your time as you wish.